 French oak smoked duck breast with broccolini & macadamia, black onyx beef with pumpkin, artichokes & greens, macadamia ice-cream with honeycomb & strawberries, and salmon with avocado, scampi caviar, red grapes & horseradish, amongst other gourmet dishes sure to please your palate.

-The performing and creative arts space of Redcliffe Cultural Centre hosts a variety of evening events and big screen films throughout the year.
+The performing and creative arts space of Redcliffe Entertainment Centre hosts a variety of evening events and big screen films throughout the year.
 Depending on the timing of your visit you might be able to grab tickets for a touring production, musical, art exhibition, comedy show, new film, or music/theatre production created by a local community organisation.

-Whether keen for a night of opera, an ABBA tribute show, an Elton John Experience, Shakespeare, a kids Bear Hunt, or other entertainment, bring your family for a night out at Redcliffe Cultural Centre.
+Whether keen for a night of opera, an ABBA tribute show, an Elton John Experience, Shakespeare, a kids Bear Hunt, or other entertainment, bring your family for a night out at Redcliffe Entertainment Centre.

 Tired of spending a small fortune trekking into the heart of Brisbane for a night of partying or dinner and a show?